600cc Wingless JR Rules

-Age requirement: 12 to 16 years of age with at least one year of experience.
-If your 17th birthday falls during the racing season (May-October) you cannot compete in the class after your birthday.
+Age requirement: 10 to 17 years of age.
+Ages 10 -14 must have at least one year of experience.
+15-17 years of age may begin in this class with no experience.
+If your 18th birthday falls during the racing season (May-October) you cannot compete in the class after your birthday.

 If a change or modification to the stock engine or its parts is not included in these rules, then the modification is considered legal. a) No limited production race motors allowed.
 Must be a production motorcycle engine, 4 cylinders, 4 stroke

 “Stock” means unmodified factory original parts or components.

 No titanium anywhere in or on the engine unless it comes stock form manufacturer of engine on the production bike or used as bolts in aftermarket rods.

 Must have engine, clutch, and transmission all in one unit

 600cc Maximum displacement for an engine model that was new in 2006 or newer.
 Older engines maximum displacement is 637cc.
 Engine model is defined as a manufacturer redesign of overall engine.
 See Specification list.

 No strokers or de-stroked engines